TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

    *file* must be a regular file object opened in binary mode.

-   *offset* tells from where to start reading the file.
+   *offset* tells kutoka where to start reading the file.
 If specified, *count* is the total number of bytes to transmit as opposed to sending the file until EOF is reached.
 File position is always updated, even when this method raises an error, and